ramcorp/backend-test/README.md

 ## Notes

+- This challenge doens't require you to implement 100% of the features but everything you do will be reviewed to check your skills
 - Unit test is required
 - Ideally write in Typescript with NestJS, but you can use any language you want
 - You can use any database you want